-This lesson fits into the research and revise phase of the legacy cycle where students will be provided with additional information enabling them to revise their initial ideas for solving the challenge.
-The research aspect will consist of a demonstration on the force between two current loops and a formal lecture on Ampere's law and its applications.
+This lesson fits into the research and revise phase of the legacy cycle during which students are provided with additional information enabling them to revise their initial ideas for solving the challenge.
+The research aspect consists of a class demonstration on the force between two current loops and a lecture on Ampere's law and its applications.

 As you might imagine, the magnetic field around a loop would be greater if a wire carrying current was passing through the interior of the loop.
 In fact, the exact value of the field around the loop is where I is the total current passing through the loop.

 This result is named Ampere's law, after its discoverer.

 Much like Gauss law, it is useful in determining the magnitude of the magnetic field in highly symmetric situations.

 Example: Determine the magnetic field outside of an infinitely long straight wire.

 Solution: Consider a closed circular loop of radius R around the wire centered on the axis of the wire, as shown in Figure C. Note that the diagram is rotationally symmetric, so that the magnetic field must have a constant magnitude around the loop.